SiliconLabs/wisun-br-linux-docker/README.md

 # Launching the Wi-SUN Docker Image

-> Before you continue, you have to be aware that, if no IPv6 network is detected
+> Before you continue, you have to be aware that by default the image will try
+> to detect existing networks.
+However this detection may fail (unusual network
+> configuration, DHCP slow to answer, etc...).
+If no network is detected (and no
-> (and no command line option prevents it), the image advertises a network
+> command line option prevents it), this image advertises a network
 > configuration.
 It may impact the other hosts on your network.
-To avoid any
-> inconvenience, we suggest working with an isolated network.
-See also [Can this
+See also [Can
-> image break my local network?](#can-this-image-break-my-local-network)
+> this image breaks my local network?](#can-this-image-breaks-my-local-network).

 At this stage, you have:
  * A Docker image named `wisun-img`, running the Wi-SUN stack upper-layer and a